 These additions to badge criteria work just the same as the previously offered criteria.
 Simply make your selections and then decide how to award the badge and you’re ready to enable it for access!
 Open Badges 2.0 also means more support for pushing your badges outside of Moodle and into a social media platform of your choosing.

 Users can show their larger educational and professional community their achievements and mastery of various topics.
 Using a “backpack,” learners can take their achievements with them, further supporting their educational journey.

 Moodle 3.7 now offers more “backpack” choices as well.
 Mozilla Backpack and Badgr are both supported platforms now.
 To use these platforms you must first create an account on their sites.
 Then you’ll link that to your Moodle profile within your Backpack Preferences.

 In Moodle 3.7 you can award a badge based on a competency that a learner has mastered.
 You’ll find this option at the bottom of the criteria drop-down menu, as shown below.

 Should you choose to tie competencies to the badge criteria your next step will be to identify which competency or competencies should be aligned with the badge.
 You’ll find a search box where you can begin to type in the name of the competency and once it appears you can to make your selection(s).
 The next piece is to decide whether all of these competencies should be met or if any of them will do.

 Learn more about the updates in the latest version of Moodle in the Moodle 3.7 release notes.
 Or, chat with one of our Moodle experts to learn how eThink’s fully-managed model can help you maximize your Moodle experience!Contact Us

 Have the aforementioned features intrigued you?
 We sure hope so!
-Dive deeper into the features covered with the eThink Services Team during “What’s New in Moodle 3.7“, an educational webinar on June 26, 2019 at 2:00pm Eastern.
-Click below to register.
+Dive deeper into the features covered with the eThink Services Team during “What’s New in Moodle 3.7“.
+Click below to watch.